Personalized Workout & Meal PlansGet Started

 Note: Don't rock back and forth and start with a lighter weight so you can focus on form.
 Keep your elbows out at 30 degrees, think of it like you're doing a bench press backwards.

-Muscles Worked: Lats, Teres Major/Minor, Rhomboids, Traps, Erector Spinae, Infraspinatus, Pecs
+Muscles Worked in Wide Grip Row: Lats, Teres Major/Minor, Rhomboids, Traps, Erector Spinae, Infraspinatus, Pecs

 Note: Keep your core engaged throughout the movement.